Jiyoon Kim

 Hello, and welcome!

-I am a Ph.D. candidate in Political Science at The Ohio State University on the 2025-2026 job market, specializing in international relations and the political psychology of foreign policy and conflict.
+I am a Ph.D. candidate in Political Science at The Ohio State University on the 2025-2026 job market, specializing in the political psychology of international security, broadly construed.

 Before coming to Ohio State, I earned my M.A. in Political Science and a B.A. in Economics and Political Science from Korea University in South Korea.
 If you’re interested in my work or would like to connect, I’d love to hear from you.